jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

 Listed below are the Library's goals subsequent objectives for the fiscal years 2017 through 2022, as well as expected completion dates.
 They represent a variety of options of interesting and important avenues which would increase the Library's capacity to meet patron's information needs.
 These objectives are a framework for achieving important goals for the Library.
 Specific activities and tasks will be developed around this framework using this document as a reference.

-1. Professional Services
+1. GOAL: Professional Services

 	Preventative maintenance, equipment purchasing strategies, and patron enrichment can be achieved through a variety of services.

-	1. Technology Planning - End of 2017
+	1. Objective: Technology Planning - End of 2017

 		There should be a comprehensive strategy for equipment purchasing.
 A computer life-cycle and replacement schedule has been determined to be a valid avenue regarding this.
 More assessment is needed into our current technology situation to determine other possible opportunities for technology planning.

-	2. Patron Education
+	2. Objective: Patron Education

 [Top][14.1]